mgrgic1/-49900-Server-Backend/README.md

 To get the backend running:

 - Install PostgreSQL on your computer and create a password for the database.
+- If npm isn't installed on your computer, download it here https://www.npmjs.com/get-npm.
+This will help you with npm commands
-- Once pgAdmin is opened, create a database named CoinDB
+- Once pgAdmin is opened, create a database named "coinDB" (without quotes, case sensitive)
 - Once the database is created, go to Schemas > public > Tables
 - Create a table named users
 - In that table, create 5 columns: id, username, email, createdAt, updatedAt
   - id will be the primary key.
 It is data type integer
   - username, email, createdAt, updatedAt will be "character varying" data types

-- Install required dependencies
+- Install required dependencies in your project folder by typing "npm i" (without quotes)
 - Once the database is set up and dependencies are installed, create a file named ".env" (without quotes) in the main repo folder.
 Edit the file and type in LOCAL_DATABASE_PASSWORD='yourpasswordhere', replacing 'yourpasswordhere' with the password you used when setting up PostgreSQL

 - Everything should be set up.
 Type "npm run dev" into your command/terminal.